Best GPS Medical Alert Systems, Tested and Reviewed in 2025

 Comparing At-Home Medical Alert Systems to GPS Medical Alert Systems

-So, what’s the difference between an at-home and GPS medical alert system?
+So, what’s the difference between an at-home and a GPS medical alert system?
 Standard at-home medical alert systems require the user to be at home to be protected.
 They typically include a base that’s connected to an outlet or landline phone jack, along with a wearable help button.
 The subscriber can use either the help button on the base unit or their pendant to call for help during an emergency.
 This system is best for individuals who rarely leave their homes since they can’t be used on the go.
 At-home systems are also great for those who live in rural areas or locations with poor cellular service, as some models can run completely through a landline.

 Medical alert systems with GPS typically include a portable device that uses a cellular connection instead of a landline.
 These devices can be used inside or outside the home.
 We recommend them for older adults who leave home often to visit friends and family or enjoy outdoor activities.
 They’re also a good fit for older adults who experience symptoms of dementia, like wandering, to provide tracking if they get lost or go missing.
 As mentioned above, some of the best medical alert systems are considered hybrid, and they bundle the at-home unit and GPS device, providing the best of both worlds.